alisaitbilgi/CENG-432/README.md

-# THERE ARE 5 PROJECTS AVAILABLE THERE,
+# there are 5 projects available here;

 1) Simple loop example